boxman42/raven/README.md

 ### Home Page

 The home page is were the user interacts with the chatbot.
 There are three fields for text input: chat1 (main chat box), chat2 (knowledge base), chat3 (instructions).
 The main chat (chat1) is where the user enters their main prompt.
 The user can use the other text fields for instructions and background knowledge.
+All text fields are cleared when the user hits enter but the data is persistent.

 ### Login Page